theRTB/GT7ShiftTone/README.md

 - Be aware that false positives exist: not every beep is an upshift.

 ### Launch with:
-- GT7ShiftTone 0.51.exe: if you have downloaded the PyInstaller release
+- GT7ShiftTone 0.51.exe: if you have downloaded the PyInstaller release - **PREVIOUS RELEASE, will be updated soon**
 - gtbeep.py: For Python users

 **Changes:**
-- Bundled the power curves of Group 1/2/3/4/B cars with the script code.
+- Added 300+ stock curves
-- Program attempts to find a running Playstation on the network automatically.
+- Added toggle in Settings to load stock curves for all cars: Disabled by default
-- Displayed shift points are rounded to the nearest 50.
-Internally, the program shifts to the precise value.
+  - Emphasis on car being stock, or else the beep is simply incorrect
-- Added untested UDP forward in case of multiple UDP telemetry programs
+- Added support for Linux through library simpleaudio

 # Information below this point is not required for using the shift tone